Alexander Hleb: Final stages in his club career

 After Hleb's contract with Barcelona was cancelled by mutual consent during the January 2012 transfer window, he signed for Russian Premier League club Krylia Sovetov Samara until the end of the season.

 On 26 July 2012, Hleb signed a contract with BATE Borisov and won the 2012 Belarusian Premier League in his return season.
 Hleb stated before BATE's 3–1 win against Bayern Munich that he expected the great performances of his team in the Champions League could help him to earn a move abroad, with the player wanting a move to a Bundesliga club.
 However, he remained playing for BATE in the 2013 season.

-On 4 January 2014, Hleb signed a contract with Torku Konyaspor in the Turkish Süper Lig for one-and-a-half years, with an option to extend the contract for an additional year.
+On 4 January 2014, Hleb signed a contract with Torku Konyaspor in the Turkish Süper Lig for one and a half years, with an option to extend the contract for an additional year.
 In February 2015, Hleb left Konyaspor for Süper Lig rivals Gençlerbirliği.
 Further spells at FK BATE Borisov, Krylia Sovetov Samara and Isloch Minsk Raion followed at the end of his club career.

 International career

-Hleb won over 20 caps for the Belarus under-21 side.
+Hleb won 24 caps for the Belarus under-21 side.
 He made his full international debut as a substitute in a 1–0 defeat against Wales in 2001.
 He scored on his second international start in a 5–2 victory over Hungary in April 2002.
-He scored a goal in the finals of the 2002 LG Cup, which Belarus won.
+He scored a goal in the finals of the 2002 LG Cup in Russia, which Belarus won.

 In November 2006, former Belarusian captain Sergei Gurenko strongly criticised Hleb for not working hard in national team settings.
 Hleb, however, rejected any suggestion that he was a "prima donna".
 In August 2007, new national team manager Bernd Stange made Hleb team captain despite the criticism.
 On 22 August, Hleb wore the captain's armband for the first time in a 2–1 win against Israel.
 He was part of the team at the victorious friendly Malta International Football Tournament in 2008.
-Overall he won 80 caps.
+Overall he won 80 caps, scoring six goals.